DUNE/dune-justin/docs/jobscripts.rcds.man_page.md

     EXAMPLE
            justin-cvmfs-upload must be run on a computer inside the Fermilab firewall.
-You also need a valid Bearer Token for your UID at /run/users/UID/bt_uUID which you can readily create with the command htgettoken
+You also need a valid Bearer Token at $BEARER_TOKEN_FILE if set or /run/users/UID/bt_uUID if it exists or /tmp/bt_uUID in other cases, where UID is your local Unix user ID, which you can create with the command justin get-token

            htgettoken -a htvaultprod.fnal.gov -i dune
            mkdir somedir